matwilso/matwilso.github.io/_posts/gpt-sim.md

 model these things, trained on orders of magnitude more data than you would ever encounter in a lifetime, with more memory, higher accuracy representations.

+If text-based-GPT is like having thousands of world experts to talk to, Robot-YouTube-GPT is like thousands of world experts there in the room with you.
+It knows survival skills, workout routines, yoga, guitar cords.
+It can demonstrate and explain the mechanics of these things to you (e.g., [starting a fire with a magnifying glass](https://www.youtube.com/watch?v=D2ym8wt5NWo)).
+Like having an Ian Banks Culture or Star Wars droid with you.
+C3PO that knows all the languages or whatever.

 *People are standing having drinks on a small raised outdoor deck.
 "Everybody off the deck!", a droid comes running across the street, "Get inside!".
 They look over, confused, as the supports start creaking.